wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-linux-diagnostic-extension.md

 In addition, you can use following UI tools to access the data:

 1. Use Visual Studio Server Explorer.
 Navigate to your storage account.
-After the VM runs about 5 minutes you should see the four default tables: “LinuxCpu”, ”LinuxDisk”, ”LinuxMemory”, and ”Linuxsyslog”.
+After the VM runs about 5 minutes you should see the four default tables: "LinuxCpu", "LinuxDisk", "LinuxMemory", and "Linuxsyslog".
 Double click the table name to view the data.
 2. Use [Azure Storage Explorer](https://azurestorageexplorer.codeplex.com/ "Azure Storage Explorer") to access the data.

 ![image](./media/virtual-machines-linux-diagnostic-extension/no1.png)